NNNILabs/NNNILabs.github.io/_posts/2024-11-22-It-might-be-A-but-it-is-certainly-not-I!.md

 3. But AI is so good!
 It will replace a lot of jobs!

 AI is only good because the content it scraped (which were created by people just like you and me, and some very smart ones) is good.
-Once the training material runs out, or is cut off by copyright claims (with which I hope 'AI' corporations are bombarded with), the LLM will stop producing new 'good' results.
+Once the training material runs out, or is cut off by copyright claims (with which I hope 'AI' corporations are bombarded), the LLM will stop producing new 'good' results.
 At that point, instead of spending a lot of money and energy training a computer algorithm, why not just let humans do their thing?

 I had the particular displeasure of coming across YouTube user '@firexgodx980' who was feverishly defending AI under a 3Blue1Brown short video[^5].